knuterik12/sftpgo-certbot-post-renewal-hook-shell-script/README.md

 # sftpgo-certbot-post-renewal-hook-shell-script
-How to install Certbot SSL/TLS certificates with auto renewal on the SFTPGO web UI
+Activate SSL/TLS on the SFTPGO web UI with CERTBOT and auto renewal of the certificates

 https://www.knuterikevensen.com/?p=11624